SoftFx/SharpRpc/README.md

 # Limitations

-  * SharpRpc supports only transport-level authificcation.
+  * SharpRpc supports only transport-level authentification.
   * SharpRpc is not a multi-platform protocol (.Net only).